 The implementation of algorithms, which the previous groups provided, worked on a recorded video file and not a video stream.
 Working on a recorded file, the implementation preloaded the video, which makes it easier for the algorithm to run on it.
 While running the algorithm on a video stream, the implementation receives the video not as a whole video but by parts, on which the algorithm work one part after another.
 The work that was done before giving each frame to the algorithm can’t take as long as when working with a recorded file.
 So, of course we had to work to change what was done before and make sure that the algorithm runs in real time.

 At the beginning, the aerostat detection algorithm of the previous group was worse than camouflage detection, detection in 5 fps compared to 24 fps.
 Therefore we focused on the aerostat detection algorithm.
 We retrained the algorithm after some changes, and it detected the aerostat from the same video the previous group used for tests.
 It detected in a higher rate 10fps, and on video stream with a little bit high rate but with a noticeable delay.
 After seeing that the implemented improvements are not enough, we tried to work with other algorithms that are on the web.
-We achieved detection in a rate of 30 FPS in average.
-The drone is capable of streaming at 24 – 60 FPS, so if the drone transmit rate is set as 24 fps, we can provide real time processing.
+We achieved detection in a rate of 30 fps in average.
+The drone is capable of streaming at 24/25/30/48/50/60 fps.
+So, if the drones transmit rate is set as 24 fps, we can provide real time processing.
 The transmission rate can be set in the drone's settings menu in the Smart Remote Controller.

 Combining different algorithms to work simultaneously in one complete system may require massive changes to the original implementation and could be a big challenge.